 The Empty Nesters group gives an opportunity to socialize to those whose children have grown and left home or those who never had children.
 We meet most months, usually for a Sunday brunch, dairy pot luck, schmoozing, and to discuss a topic of choice.
 Topics have included discussing a guest speaker at the shul such as Rabbi Stone talking about Mussar, favorite books recently read, the Jewish film festival, memories of the high holidays, Medicare supplements, and we have also seen films of Jewish interest and read short plays aloud.
 Singles as well as couples are warmly invited.
-Contact the Empty Nesters Chair.

 Virtual Food & Friends